elunna/nerfhack-changelog/README.md

 * When a monster is killed, it can spray blood around the surrounding tiles depending on it's size.
 * The blood is mostly cosmetic, however, players cannot engrave in the dust whilst blood covers that tile.
 * Blood can be wiped off with a towel, or will wear off after enough activity.
-* Bloody doors are more difficult to open.
+* Bloody doors are more difficult to open and close.

 ### Traps
 * Polytraps disappear with 1 in 7 chance when a monster steps on one.